 We can all help stop the spread of Covid-19 by getting a test.
 This helps identify cases and stop the spread in the home and in the community.

 One in three infected people show no symptoms.
-To keep peace of mind, free coronavirus tests can be booked for everyone in H&F aged 12 and older.
+To keep peace of mind, get tested regularly

-If you’re not experiencing symptoms, you can get a free rapid Lateral Flow Test (LFT) at the sites listed below.
+If you’re not experiencing symptoms, you can get a free rapid Lateral Flow Test (LFT) at the site listed below.

 Our test centres are only available for adults and children aged 12 upwards.
 Please wear a mask or face covering when you arrive.

-You are welcome to book repeat tests provided these are 3 to 5 days apart and you have not had a positive result.
+You are welcome to come for repeat tests provided these are 3 to 5 days apart and you have not had a positive result.

 - H&F Council